prestodb/presto/presto-docs/src/main/sphinx/installation/deploy-docker.rst

 4. To start the Presto server in the Docker container, run the command:

-   ``docker run -p 8080:8080 -it -v ./config.properties:/opt/presto-server/etc/config.properties -v ./jvm.config:/opt/presto-server/etc/jvm.config --name prestodb/presto:latest``
+   ``docker run -p 8080:8080 -it -v ./config.properties:/opt/presto-server/etc/config.properties -v ./jvm.config:/opt/presto-server/etc/jvm.config --name presto prestodb/presto:latest``

    This command assigns the name ``presto`` for the newly-created container that uses the downloaded image ``prestodb/presto:latest``.